-When the average person thinks of a privacy fence, a wood panel design usually comes to their mind.
+When the average person thinks of a privacy fence, a wood panel design usually comes to mind.
 They’re sturdy, affordable, and can provide as much privacy as you’d like them to.
 They can last for years, especially if maintained properly.

 One of the best things about a wooden fence is that it’s easily adaptable.
 Wood fences take paint nicely, so color changes from year to year are not a problem.
 You can also customize a wood fence easily.
 With some time, a miter saw, and a nail gun, you can add decorative touches or trim to a basic wooden fence, making it look like it cost far more than it did.

 You can purchase wood fence panels, but you should also consider a DIY privacy fence.
 This allows you to choose your own slat spacing, design, height, and materials.
 The end result will be far nicer than an off-the-shelf panel that you can purchase at the local home center.

 2. Innovative Metal Fence Designs

 Metal has become a popular fencing product due to recent trends and to be honest, they look pretty cool.
 Many of these metal fencing projects are built with corrugated roofing material, which makes them tough and long-lasting.

-Most times that you’re adapting a product for unintended use, you have to think outside the box to make it work.
-Luckily, this project has been tackled enough that there are plenty of fencing tips, how-tos and DIYs available on the internet to get an idea of how it works.
+Most times when you’re adapting a product for unintended use, you have to think outside the box to make it work.
+Luckily, this project has been tackled enough that there are plenty of fencing tips, how-tos, and DIYs available on the internet to get an idea of how it works.